dhudetz/bass_driven_video_gen/README.md

 * Feature: get a proxy for the amount of motion in each frame.
 Use this to line up high energy clips with high energy parts of the music.
 * Feature: toggle using repeat footage.
 Best simple algo might be to cut the biggest clips first
 * User interface -> design bass hit profile then compile
    * stretch goal on UI: thread each compilation to make multiple instances of the video at once
+* Save configurations as its own format load different formats